Large-SALE-pop-up-on-a-website

 Intrusive and distracting

-Most pop-ups are intrusive.
+Most website pop-ups are intrusive.
 They’re overly large and appear in the middle of the screen, covering all the content.
 This means you’re forced to engage with them in some way — even if it’s just closing them down.

 Now I know this is kind of the point, but it’s also why many people dislike them.
 Because they see them as disrupting the user experience rather than enhancing it.

 On a smaller screen, like a mobile, tablet or laptop, the intrusiveness is even worse.
-Some websites aren’t even usable for people on these devices because:
+Some websites aren’t even usable for people on these devices because the close-down button is beyond the edge of the screen.

 Relentless and presumptuous